michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 ALTER DATABASE <databasename> SET TimeZone = 'desired timezone';
 ```

-While setting time zone, don't use abbreviations.
+While setting time zone, don't use abbreviations (ie `CET`).
 Use full names like `Europe/Prague`.
 Such naming takes care about time shifts like DST, being properly working the whole year.
 The complete list of supported timezone names you may find calling this query:

 ```sql
 SELECT * FROM pg_timezone_names;